 13. Monitor Your Account Regularly

-Last, but not least, you should keep a close eye on all your monthly bank statements.
+Keep a close eye on all your monthly bank statements.
 That’s because your bank might fail to detect fraudulent activity on your account.
 By going through your statements often, you can spot any odd transactions and inform your bank at the earliest.

 Wrapping Things Up